bcherny/angular-butter-scroll/README.md

 ### How does it work?

-It works by disabling pointer events while scrolling, and re-enabling them when the user is done scrolling.
-It's a simple hack based on [the technique](http://www.thecssninja.com/javascript/pointer-events-60fps).
+Angular-butter-scroll works by disabling pointer events while scrolling, and re-enabling them when the user is done scrolling.
+It's a simple hack based on [this technique](http://www.thecssninja.com/javascript/pointer-events-60fps).

 ### Running the demo